natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tempest%20Mk%20V%20(Vickers%20P).md

 * 2 x 47 mm Vickers P cannons, wing-mounted (36 rpg = 72 total)

+The 47 mm on this plane can only be armed with armour piercing rounds.
+These rounds do not explode and tend to penetrate targets all the way through, if they hit well.
+It may not destroy some tanks outright, but it will definitely take out half of the crew or set them on fire on a good hit.
+Ammunition often struggles to penetrate American medium tanks.

+Against planes, AP works better when used to snap enemy wings (sometimes fails, as it's not HE-I, but the damage is hard to ignore), hit engines (generally instantly fatal for any plane) or the bomber's bomb cargo (if they had contact fuse installed, the bomber instantly explodes).

+The cannons are easier to aim in cockpit perspective when the target doesn't move too much, as the guns are aimed straight at the sight dot.
+Engine and plane drag affect the shell spread and direction, therefore the guns are never absolutely accurate as long as the thrust is above 70%, but at 800 and 600 m gun convergence the shells fly very predictably.
+For example, in a head-on with 800 m convergence and WEP on the shells will fly slightly below the dot at ranges above 800 m and at ranges below 800 m they will go to the dot sides.

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 This plane with its 2 x 47 mm cannons on each side with only armour piercing ammo (by default) with no other armament is clearly made for the ground attack role.
-It's definitely not a fighter as the heavy cannons make it very hard to manoeuvre, but once fully modified it has the ability to be the most unstoppable plane in its role.
-The Tempest Vickers Mk V equipped with the Vickers 47 mm cannons is an absolute tank buster when used correctly.
-Engaging enemy planes should only be done when they are distracted, and make sure to keep your speed high so that you can disengage by running away.
+It's definitely not a turn fighter, as the plane is not designed to manoeuvre well, and the price of missing a high calibre shot is way too high, but once fully modified the plane has the ability to be the most unstoppable force in its role.

+The Tempest Vickers Mk V equipped with the Vickers 47 mm cannons is an absolute tank buster and in Air RB mode can destroy most of the NPC tanks in one hit or deal heavy damage to player tanks in Ground RB when used correctly.
+Engaging enemy planes is not recommended and preferrably should only be done when they are distracted, to make sure that you can keep your speed high, so that you can disengage by running away.

+If enemy plane is confronting you, cannons can also be used in a head-on to destroy almost any enemy plane in a single hit (with at least 3 or 4 attempts before most enemies will actually start dealing fatal damage to you), but you should keep long range gun convergence and practice aim for this a lot, as some enemies will immediately break out of a head-on after seeing 47 mm shells flying just past their face, which is a very bad outcome for you.

 The Tempest can easily take out any light, medium, and most heavy tanks when the attack is made from the correct angle.
-You can hit light tanks from any angle, medium tanks from side or rear and you want to take the heavies from the rear.
-Light pillboxes are also easily destroyed.
-In addition, 76 rounds may not sound like a lot, but it will more than enough in most circumstances.
+In Ground RB, you can hit light tanks from any angle, some medium tanks from side or rear and you want to take the heavies from the rear.
+In Air RB, most tanks explode in a single hit, but American medium tanks require side shots or engine fire to be taken out.
+Light pillboxes are also easily destroyed with about 6 shells (4 shells if they hit exactly at the bright roof portion), which can be done in a single pass.
+In addition, 76 rounds may not sound like a lot, but it will be more than enough to clean out most, if not all, tanks, assuming pilot does not miss all the time.

 The best defence of the Tempest Vickers P is its speed.
+In Air RB Tempest gets attacker spawn and can rush enemy ground targets under WEP.
+The only planes that can bother it in the beginning of a match are other attackers, which can be destroyed with a single hit in a head-on.
+Enemy fighters generally fail to arrive on the scene until Tempest did 2-3 attack runs and already left due to being low on ammo or simply noticing incoming enemies.

-Almost all of the planes it will face will not be able to match its level flight speed.
-However, stay alert for enemy planes, because if they come out of a dive, they will be able to catch up to you.
-If you spot an enemy plane in the distance, start running to friendly aircraft before the enemy gets too close.
+When giving chase, many of the enemies Tempest will face will not be able to outmatch its level flight speed and will be forced to take shots at 1 km distance.
+However, stay alert for enemy planes and make sure that the horizontal distance is never below 2 km, because it will be already too late for a head-on attempt and if they come out of a dive they will be able to catch up to you.
+If you spot an enemy plane in the distance, start running to friendly aircraft before the enemy gets too close or set up for a head-on.

 In a dive, the Tempest can easily reach speeds of close to 800 km/h.
 In level flight, you will slowly reach about 620 km/h using WEP, and 590 km/h without it (note that these speeds are at sea level).
 The Tempest will lose a lot of energy in turns, so try to make smooth manoeuvres.
-Finally, your water and oil will start to overheat after prolonged use of WEP.
-Going to 100% power will cool your plane down again.
+Finally, your water and oil will start to overheat after prolonged use of WEP, so getting in combat after "going orange" if your teammates decided to ditch you would be really bad.
+Going to 100% power first will cool your plane down again, so you can at least take a hit before accidentally melting the engine.

+In air RB, if the map has no tanks or they are very difficult to destroy, Tempest still can hunt attackers (players or NPC planes) or even go out of its way to hunt bombers that are climbing high.
+Bombers and attackers are very similar to tanks in a way that they don't move too much, but they can shoot back and will destroy your engine if not taken seriously and attacked from as far away as possible.

+'''Specific enemies worth noting:'''

+[[I-185 (M-82)]], [[La-5]] : almost all players that use these and similar planes will refuse head-ons.
+They simply know that they have nothing to lose for not playing your game.

+[[XP-50]], [[Wyvern S4]] : These premium planes can move around the map as fast as the Tempest.
+While Wyverns generally mind their own business and rush to bomb bases, the XP-50 is almost guaranteed to dive on you.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"